orlabs/orange/README.md

 ```
 Attention:
  - the directive "store_mysql" in orange.conf should be modified as your mysql configuration,
- - the directiv  "lua_package_path" should add your lua package installation path of luarocks tool;
+ - the directive  "lua_package_path" should add your lua package installation path of luarocks tool;

 3) script management